laravel/docs/validation.md

 <a name="introduction"></a>
 ## Introduction

 Laravel provides several different approaches to validate your application's incoming data.
-By default, Laravel's base controller class uses a `ValidatesRequests` trait which provides a convenient method to validate incoming HTTP requests with a variety of powerful validation rules.
+It is most common to use the `validate` method available on all incoming HTTP requests.
+However, we will discuss other approaches to validation as well.

+Laravel includes a wide variety of convenient validation rules that you may apply to data, even providing the ability to validate if values are unique in a given database table.
+We'll cover each of these validation rules in detail so that you are familiar with all of Laravel's validation features.

 <a name="validation-quickstart"></a>
 ## Validation Quickstart

 To learn about Laravel's powerful validation features, let's look at a complete example of validating a form and displaying the error messages back to the user.
+By reading this high-level overview, you'll be able to gain a good general understanding of how to validate incoming request data using Laravel:

 <a name="quick-defining-the-routes"></a>
 ### Defining The Routes